corajr/heroku-deploy-nix-example/README.md

 [heroku-buildpack-nix-proot](http://github.com/chrisjr/heroku-buildpack-nix-proot)
 buildpack.
 See that buildpack for more general instructions.

 Dokku can be used for a local test environment.
+A `.env` file has been included to set the buildpack appropriately.

 To start, create a `secrets.sh` file with your S3 credentials like this:
 ```